manacho14/CLASH/README.md

 ## Testing

 If you want to test the model using your own CLASH images without training a new model, you must initialize the algorithm using parameters presented in our paper, downloading them [here](http://empty).
-Once parameters are downloaded, you can follow example presented in [Predict_example.ipynb](https://github.com/mperezcarrasco/CLASH/blob/master/Predict_example.ipynb)
+Once parameters are downloaded, you have to place your CLASH images in './galaxies_to_predict/' and follow example provided in [Predict_example.ipynb](https://github.com/mperezcarrasco/CLASH/blob/master/Predict_example.ipynb)

 ## The Catalog

-You can download the catalog presented in our paper [here](https://github.com/mperezcarrasco/CLASH/blob/master/Deep-CLASH.csv)
+You can download the catalog presented in our paper [here](https://github.com/mperezcarrasco/CLASH/blob/master/Deep-CLASH.csv).

 ## Contributing